 - do not demonstrate an interest in engaging with the ecosystem beyond the investigators’ own disciplines

-Learn about the Responsible AI UK programme.
+Learn about the RAI UK programme.

 Funding available

-Up to £10 million funding is available through the Responsible AI UK programme to support up to four grants for up to 48 months (at 80% full economic cost (FEC)).
+Up to £10 million funding is available through the RAI UK programme to support three to five grants for up to 47 months.

-Standard UKRI eligibility rules apply, for details on who is eligible to receive funding, please refer to the ‘who can apply’ section.
+We expect to fund projects requesting funding between £2 million and £3.5 million (at 80% full economic cost (FEC)).
+For the avoidance of doubt, the maximum funding we will provide is £3.5 million and this is the 80% FEC figure.
+Standard UKRI eligibility rules apply, for details on who is eligible to receive funding, please refer to the ‘Who can apply’ section.

 Please note that due to the nature of this funding, additional requirements on spending profile, reporting, monitoring and evaluation as well as grant extensions will apply.
 This will be reflected in the grant additional conditions, and those funded will need to comply with them.
 Further details are provided in the additional information section.
+Please note that any projects funded through this funding opportunity will have a fixed start and end date, and that no slippage to this date will be permitted.

-The grant can support any directly incurred costs, such as research staff time, consumables, travel and subsistence, and directly allocated costs, such as investigator time, and associated overheads.
+Grants will be funded at 80% FEC.
+The grant can support reasonable directly incurred costs, such as research staff time, consumables, travel and subsistence, and directly allocated costs, such as investigator time, and associated overheads.

 Equipment